Edith Picton-Turbervill: Later life

 During the Second World War, Edith Picton-Turbervill worked for the Ministry of Information from 1941 to 1943.
 In 1944, she was President of the National Council of Women Citizens.
 From 1940, she lived in the Cheltenham area, continued to write, lecture and support the many causes in which she had worked, and also appeared on radio and television.
 She died on 31 August 1960 at Barnwood House Hospital, Gloucester, aged 88, and left an estate of £25,555.

 Edith was an impressive figure physically, tall and strong-featured.
 Her speeches in Parliament were forthright, and based upon strongly held beliefs and were well argued.
 She had a wide circle of mostly female friends, including left-wing Labourites.
 Coming as she did from an old and privileged family, her socialist views were in sharp contrast and at odds with many family members, their friends and neighbours.
-She went against conformity, never married and without that responsibility had a very full and active public life, which she exploited to the full in her campaign to improve the status of women.
+In October 1977 the historian, Brian Harrison, interviewed her nephew, Wilfred Picton-Turbervill, as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+He reported that Picton-Turbervill's twin was an 'arch Conservative', and that the family had not approved of her becoming a Labour MP.
+Edith went against conformity, never married and without that responsibility had a very full and active public life, which she exploited to the full in her campaign to improve the status of women.